 • Examples of marginalized backgrounds include, but are not limited to, first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from communities of color; and individuals with disabilities.
 If an applicant is applying because they have a marginalized background not listed above, the applicant must clearly describe how they meet the eligibility criteria in the application form.

-• Pursuing a research-focused discipline that can advance a Culture of Health.
+• Pursuing a research-focused discipline that can advance health equity.

 • Interested in health policy and interdisciplinary approaches.